buildsi/spack-monitor-nlp-dev/README.md

 $ pip install umap-learn
 ```

-Then download data from spack monitor
+Then download data from spack monitor **important** only do this if you don't have
+the data folder yet populated with json!
+You shouldn't need to run this at this point

 ```bash
 $ python 1.get_data.py